ollionorg/DataflowTemplates-fork/v2/bigquery-to-parquet/README.md

 * bucket: Cloud Storage bucket to land exported data in.

 The template has the following optional parameters:
-* numShards: Number of file mySqlShards to create.
-Default: 0 (runner will decide number of mySqlShards).
+* numShards: Number of file shards to create.
+Default: 0 (runner will decide number of shards).
 * fields: Fields in table to export.
 Default: None (all fields will be exported).

 Template can be executed using the following gcloud command: